cdmoro/literature-clock/README.md

 ## Development

-To run the clock the easiest way is to create an HTTP server and open `index.html`.
+The easiest way to run the clock is to run an HTTP server and open `index.html`.
 If you are a VSCode user, you might want to use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.

 ## Quotes: CSV to JSON

-I use Python to generate the JSON files (one per time if the time has quotes) with the quotes.
+I used Python to generate the JSON files (one per time if the time has quotes) with the quotes.
+The script goes through all the CSV files (one per locale) and puts the files in the appropriate folders.
+Also, the script generates an additional JSON file with statistics about the locale, such as the times with fewer quotes, the author with the most quotes, etc.

 ## Contact